axiom-data-science/pyncml/README.md

 print agg.members  # These are already sorted by the 'starting' date [
   {
-    'starting':       datetime.datetime(2014, 6, 20, 0, 0, tzinfo=<UTC>),
+    'title':          'hello'  # Pulled from the global attraibutes 'name' or 'title' 'starting':       datetime.datetime(2014, 6, 20, 0, 0, tzinfo=<UTC>),
     'ending':         datetime.datetime(2014, 6, 20, 0, 0, tzinfo=<UTC>),
     'path':           '/path/to/aggregation/defined/in/ncml/first_member.nc'